 - When ready to pickle, pour off water, dry with a paper towel.

-- Pack into jars onion, cucumber, mustard seed, and dill.
+- Pack into 1-pint jars onion, cucumber, mustard seed, and dill.

 - Juice: bring water, vinegar, salt and sugar to a boil.